Edwardc148/Algorithms/RubyTrivia.md

 It is a package manager (helps automate the installation/upgrading/configuring) of softwares used in Ruby that provides a standard format for distributing Ruby programs and libraries.
 Each gem consists of a: name, version, and platform.
+Also contain: code, documentation, gemspec (purpose of gem)